With an integration that uses local communications, your POS app and the terminal communicate with each other over your local network:

 Step 3: Protect local communications

-While you are building a test integration, we don't enforce this step.
+While you are building a test integration, we do not enforce this step.
 This allows you to develop the functional and security aspects in parallel.
 However, you will not be able to process live transactions until you have secured the requests between your POS app and your terminal.

 If your integration uses local communications, you need to protect your integration against man-in-the-middle attacks, eavesdropping, and tampering.
 The steps you need to take are: